 The parties hereto agree that this Agreement may not be modified, altered or changed, except by a written agreement signed by the parties hereto.
-This Agreement and the Confidentiality Agreement dated July 27, 2009, by and between Hain and the Employee, which is annexed hereto as Exhibit A (the "Confidentiality Agreement") represent the entire agreement and understanding between Hain and Employee concerning the subject matter of this Agreement and Employee's relationship with Hain, and supersede and replace any and all prior agreements and understandings between the parties concerning the subject matter of this Agreement is held to be invalid, the court rendering that finding shall interpret or modify each such clause to be enforceable to fulfill the parties' stated intent.
+This Agreement and the Confidentiality Agreement dated July 27, 2009, by and between Hain and the Employee, which is annexed hereto as Exhibit A (the "Confidentiality Agreement") represent the entire agreement and understanding between Hain and Employee concerning the subject matter of this Agreement and Employee's relationship with Hain, and supersede and replace any and all prior agreements and understandings between the parties concerning the subject matter of this Agreement and Employee's relationship with Hain.
+If any provision of this Agreement is held to be invalid, the court rendering that finding shall interpret or modify each such clause to be enforceable to fulfill the parties' stated intent.
 If that cannot be done, such clause(s) shall be void and the remaining provisions shall remain in full force and effect.
 If any term or provision of this Agreement or the application thereof to Employee or circumstance shall to any extent be invalid or unenforceable, such provision will be modified, rewritten or interpreted by the parties to include as much of its nature and scope as will render it enforceable.